An Introduction to Mexico’s Traditional Dishes and Spices

 Chilaquiles is a traditional Mexican breakfast served with tortilla chips and sauce.
 Whereas nachos are hard and eaten with your hands — chilaquiles are soft and eaten with a fork.

 The sauce typically consists of green salsa or red enchilada.
-Chilaquiles are seen as comfort food in Mexico and were used in pre-refrigeration days as a way to reuse leftover tortillas for breakfast.
+Chilaquiles are considered comfort food in Mexico and were used in pre-refrigeration days to reuse leftover tortillas for breakfast.

 Would you like to learn more about another Mexican staple?
 Join us on our Taco Tour in Mexico City to sample the finest tacos around!